The Rise of Experiential Education

 Patrick F. Bassett

-NAIS's president outlines traits of outstanding teachers.
-These include mentoring kids, advocating for their best interests, and experimenting with new ideas and technologies that improve teaching.
+NAIS's former president outlines traits of outstanding teachers.
+These include mentoring kids, advocating for their best interests, and experimenting with new ideas and technologies.

 The Teaching Life